leo-bogert/bumblebee-multiscreen-tools/README.md

 They will be finished in 2018, check for new commits regularly.
 A proper README with instructions on how to configure Bumblebee will be provided as well.

+### Depedencies

+- The ```switch-screen``` script assumes the display manager is LightDM (which is e.g. used by Kubuntu 14.04).
+If your distribution uses a different one you need to change the XAUTHORITY variable there.

 ### Usage

 ```shell